Right Arrow

 Severe trauma, amputations, fatalities

-Real-time alerts, zone monitoring, near-miss analysis
+Real-time alerts, zone monitoring, incidents analysis

 Vehicle/Railcar Collisions